doctest/doctest/doc/markdown/faq.md

 - how subcases work - http://pastebin.com/rwghFzK4 - or look in the repo

 - why c++98? because.

+- I'm a power user - is there anything else I should know?

+   separate headers

 - will the library support checking for memory leaks? no. use tools like valgrind or the sanitizers.